Theogoun/Thesis/docs/Biker.md

 ## Model Setup

-The biker model (including its armature) is the same as the one used for pedestrians in the simulation.
-The focus here is on editing the armature so the biker sits correctly, with arms and legs in the right places for any bike created by the script.
-While not required for the simulation to function, the biker is used for the loading animation.
+The biker model and it's armature is the same as the one used for pedestrians in the simulation.
+The focus here is on editing the armature so that the biker sits correctly, with arms and legs in the right places for any bike created by the script.
+While the biker is not required for the simulation to function he is used for the loading animation.

 ```{figure} ../Images/Biker.png
 ---